rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ```

 #### **Snap Redirect Mode**
-If you are using Snap Redirect Mode, you can append options as Query parameter at the end of the Snap redirect_url, as shown below.
+If you are using Snap Redirect Mode, you can append options as Query parameter `?gopayMode=deeplink` at the end of the Snap `redirect_url`, which for example the final result url as shown below.
 ```
 https://app.sandbox.midtrans.com/snap/v2/vtweb/cf9534e3-ddf7-43f9-a1b7-5f618d2d1c96?gopayMode=deeplink
 ```